Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar

-WASHINGTON - The Internal Revenue Service made untimely or inappropriate lien determinations for more than $1.4 billion in delinquent taxes, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) is following its statutory requirement of providing taxpayers with advance notice of its intent to issue levies, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.